nodebits/nodebits.org/articles/file-hoister.markdown

-One of the goals of this new website is to provide simple and easy to understand projects that can be taken apart and tinkered with.
-This is the first article in this series called `sample-app` in the categories on the right.
+One of the goals of nodebits is to provide simple and easy to understand projects that can be taken apart and tinkered with.
+Click on the `sample-app` category link on the right to find other articles like this in the future.

 In this edition, we will stack up a simple server that takes your filesystem and hoists it up on the internet via HTTP.
 You can download and browse files using `GET` requests and (when authenticated) `DELETE` files and `PUT` new files.